-Christopher D. Frey, a former federal prosecutor, an experienced trial attorney, and a partner in the San Francisco office, advises clients on white collar and regulatory defense, government and internal investigations, and related high-stakes litigation.
+Christopher D. Frey, a former federal prosecutor, an experienced trial attorney, and a partner in the firm's San Francisco office, focuses his practice on white collar and regulatory defense, government and internal investigations, and high-stakes civil litigation.

-Mr. Frey regularly advises major Japanese and other global companies and leading financial institutions, individual executives, and Boards of Directors in highly sensitive and confidential matters.
-He has amassed significant experience in the Foreign Corrupt Practices Act (FCPA), anti-money laundering, and economic sanctions areas.
+Mr. Frey regularly advises major global companies and leading financial institutions, individual executives, and Boards of Directors in highly sensitive and confidential matters.
+He has amassed significant experience in the Foreign Corrupt Practices Act (FCPA), anti-money laundering, economic sanctions, and securities areas.
 Mr. Frey also routinely provides strategic counseling on compliance issues and crisis management.

 From 2014 to 2015, Mr. Frey served as Associate Counsel in the Office of the White House Counsel under President Barack Obama.
-In that capacity, Mr. Frey helped develop and execute the White House’s response to various Congressional investigations, and provided legal and strategic advice to White House staff and Executive Branch officials on compliance, oversight, and risk management issues.
+In that capacity, Mr. Frey helped develop and execute the White House’s response to various Congressional investigations and related hearings, and provided legal and strategic advice to White House staff and Executive Branch officials on compliance, oversight, and risk management issues.

 Mr. Frey has previously served on both the New York City Bar Association’s Criminal Advocacy Committee and its Judiciary Committee, which reviews and evaluates all judicial candidates for the federal and state courts in New York City.
 Mr. Frey is currently a member of BALIF (the Bay Area’s LGBTQ Bar Association) and LeGal (the LGBT Bar Association of Greater New York).